DevMain1953/fast-api-github-webhook-handler/readme.md

 # Overview

-FastAPI server, provides asynchronous methods to handle GitHub events (for now):
+FastAPI service, provides asynchronous methods to handle GitHub events (for now):
 - push
 - pull request (also with ```merged``` action)
 - star